 3. Double Solid – Double solid line indicates the driver must not cross the lanes but can be exempted in case of emergency.

-4. Dotted Line – Dotted line provides waring about route variation ahead
+4. Dotted Line – Dotted line provides warning about route variation ahead

 - Traffic lane lines